jelmerp/ghru_assembly/docs/README.md

 # SPAdes Assembly workflow

-This [Nextflow](https://www.nextflow.io/) workflow can be used to process short read fastq files an assembly pipeline using the [SPAdes assembler](http://cab.spbu.ru/software/spades/).
-Alongside this it will QC the reads before and after trimming and QC the final assembled scaffolds file using [Quast](http://quast.sourceforge.net/quast).
+This [Nextflow](https://www.nextflow.io/) workflow can be used to process short read FASTQ files an assembly pipeline using the [SPAdes assembler](http://cab.spbu.ru/software/spades/).
+Alongside this, it will QC the reads before and after trimming, and QC the final assembled scaffolds file using [Quast](http://quast.sourceforge.net/quast).

-Typically the workflow should be run as follows
+Typically the workflow should be run as follows:

 ```
-nextflow run assembly.nf [options] -with-docker bioinformant/ghru-assembly:latest -resume
+nextflow run assembly.nf [options] -resume
 ```

-To run the test sets either of the following commands will work
+To run the test sets either of the following commands will work:

  - Using local fastqs and no down sampling
     ```
-    nextflow run assembly.nf --input_dir test_input --output_dir test_output --fastq_pattern "*{R,_}{1,2}*.fastq.gz" --adapter_file adapters.fas --qc_conditions qc_conditions.yml -with-docker bioinformant/ghru-assembly:latest -resume
+    nextflow run assembly.nf --indir test_input --outdir test_output --fastq_pattern "*{R,_}{1,2}*.fastq.gz" --adapter_file adapters.fas --qc_conditions qc_conditions.yml -with-docker bioinformant/ghru-assembly:latest -resume
     ```

  - Using accession numbers to fetch short reads and downsampling to a depth cutofff of 50
     ```

-    nextflow run assembly.nf --accession_number_file accessions.txt --output_dir test_output  --adapter_file adapters.fas --depth_cutoff 50 --qc_conditions qc_conditions.yml -with-docker bioinformant/ghru-assembly:latest -resume
+    nextflow run assembly.nf --accession_number_file accessions.txt --outdir test_output  --adapter_file adapters.fas --depth_cutoff 50 --qc_conditions qc_conditions.yml -with-docker bioinformant/ghru-assembly:latest -resume
     ```

-The mandatory options that should be supplied are
+The mandatory options that should be supplied are:

-  - A source of the fastq files specified as either of the following
+  - A source of the FASTQ files specified as either of the following:
-    - local files on disk using the `--input_dir` and `--fastq_pattern` arguments
+    - Local files on disk using the `--indir` and `--fastq_pattern` arguments
-    - from a list of short read archive ERR or SRR accession numbers contained within a file specified by the `--accession_number_file` argument
+    - From a list of short read archive ERR or SRR accession numbers contained within a file specified by the `--accession_number_file` argument

-  - The output from the pipeline will be written to the directory specified by the `--output_dir` argument
+  - The output from the pipeline will be written to the directory specified by the `--outdir` argument

-  - The path to a fasta file containing adapter sequences to trim from reads specified by the `--adapter_sequences` argument
+  - The path to a FASTA file containing adapter sequences to trim from reads specified by the `--adapter_file` argument

-Optional arguments include
+Optional arguments include:

-  - `--depth_cutoff` argument.
-Downsample each sample to an approximate depth of the value supplied e.g 50 means downsample to 50x depth of coverage .
-If not specified no downsampling will occur
+  - `--depth_cutoff <INT>` Downsample each sample to an approximate depth of the value supplied, e.g `50` means downsample to 50x depth of coverage.
+        If not specified, no downsampling will occur.

   - `--careful` Turn on the SPAdes careful option which improves assembly by mapping the reads back to the contigs

-  - `--minimum_scaffold_length` The minimum length of a scaffold to keep.
+  - `--minimum_scaffold_length <INT>` The minimum length of a scaffold to keep in base pairs.
 Others will be filtered out.
-Default 500
+Default `500`

-  - `--minimum_scaffold_depth` The minimum depth of coverage a scaffold must have in order to be kept.
+  - `--minimum_scaffold_depth <INT>` The minimum depth of coverage a scaffold must have in order to be kept.
 Others will be filtered out.
-Default 3
+Default `3`

-  - `--confindr_db_path` The path to the confindr database.
-If not set assumes use of the Docker image where the path is '/home/bio/software_data/confindr_database'
+  - `--confindr_db_path <DIR>` The path to the confindr database.
+    If not set assumes use of the Docker image where the path is '/home/bio/software_data/confindr_database'.

-  - `--qc_conditions` Path to a YAML file containing pass/warning/fail conditions used by [QualiFyr](https://gitlab.com/cgps/qualifyr).
+  - `--qc_conditions <FILE>` Path to a YAML file containing pass/warning/fail conditions used by [QualiFyr](https://gitlab.com/cgps/qualifyr).
     An example of the format can be seen [here](qc_conditions.yml) and [another](qc_conditions_nextera.yml) more suitable for reads generated from a Nextera library preparation

-  - `--prescreen_genome_size_check` Size in bp of the maximum estimated genome to assemble.
-Without this any size genome assembly will be attempted
+  - `--prescreen_genome_size_check <INT>` Size in bp of the maximum estimated genome to assemble.
+    Without this any size genome assembly will be attempted.

-  - `--prescreen_file_size_check` Minumum size in Mb for the input fastq files.
+  - `--prescreen_file_size_check <INT>` Minumum size in Mb for the input fastq files.
     Without this any size of file will be attempted (this and prescreen_genome_size_check are mutually exclusive)

-  - `--full_output` Output pre_trimming fastqc reports, merged_fastqs and corrected_fastqs.
-These take up signficant disk space and so are not copied to the output_dir by default
+  - `--full_output` Output pre_trimming FastQC reports, merged_fastqs and corrected_fastqs.
+    These take up signficant disk space and so are not copied to the outdir by default.

 ## Workflow process

 The workflow consists of the following steps

 1. (Optional) Fetch reads from the ENA